cimo/Npm_cronjob/README.md

 1. Link for npm package -> https://www.npmjs.com/package/@cimo/cronjob

-## Job file (is a json file with cron instructions) create 1 for execute 1 job jobs.
+## Job file (is a json file with cron instructions) 1 file is for 1 instruction.

+-   test.json

 ```
 {